 In addition to fostering an incredible classroom experience, Tulane ensures that a great deal of learning takes place outside of the classroom.

-Our Office of Student Programs caters to all students' leadership development needs.
-The office helps Tulane students get the most out of the college experience by connecting them to relevant student organizations or helping them to start their own organizations.
-Other campus resources that students utilize for leadership development and organization include the Office of Multicultural Affairs, the Tulane Religious Life Center, and the LGBT Student Resource Center.
+The Office of New Student & Leadership Programs helps students get the most out of their college experience by challenging them to develop leadership and communication skills.
+Team NSLP connects them to relevant student groups and can facilitate the process of starting their own organizations.
+Other campus resources that students utilize for leadership support, development, and organization include the Office of Multicultural Affairs, the Office of Religious Life, and the Office of Gender & Sexual Diversity.

-Our student-run campus programming organization is regarded for bringing some of the best musicians, artists, comedians and scholars onto campus.
-Rufus Wainwright, Snoop Dog, John Legend, Lil' Wayne, Modest Mouse, Juvenile, and Vampire Weekend have all recently performed on Tulane's campus.
-The list of recent Tulane guest speakers includes Barack Obama, Al Gore, Steve Jobs, Michael Oerh, Jeffery Sachs, Toni Morrison and Colin Powell.
+Our student-run campus programming organization brings some of the best musicians, artists, comedians, and scholars onto campus.
+Lil Dicky, T-Pain, Kehlani, Major Lazer, Thomas Rhett, Childish Gambino, Jesse McCartney, Smash Mouth, Snoop Dogg, John Legend, Modest Mouse, Juvenile, and Vampire Weekend have all recently performed on Tulane's campus.
+Recent guest speakers on campus include Bill Nye the Science Guy, Jane Goodall, John Mulaney, Neil deGrasse Tyson, Laverne Cox, Spike Lee, Barack Obama, Steve Jobs, Michael Oerh, Jeffery Sachs, Toni Morrison, and Colin Powell.